 Art songs, on the other hand, were polyphonic works of art, composed and performed only by those highly trained in music.
 Thousands of art songs survive, but precious few of these songs have Shakespeare texts.
 Full Fathom Five (pictured below) gives us an example of a Shakespeare text set by a contemporary composer, Robert Johnson.
 In a way, this one manuscript page yielded two songs from two different plays.
 The same "ding-dong" burthen used here is later quoted by Shakespeare in Merchant Of Venice, and the versification of the song text from that play perfectly fits to the same tune.
 Both songs will be played together as a pair in this performance.

-Research has revealed that Shakespeare's English sounded quite different from the English we speak today.
-The study of period languages and the pronunciation of Shakespeare's plays is called OP or original pronunciation.
+The pronunciation of the English language sounded quite different in the 17th century than it does today.
+The study of period languages and the pronunciation of Shakespeare's plays is called original pronunciation or OP.
 This field draws evidence from the rhymes and puns found in period sources, the spelling of words used by the playwrights and poets, and treatises written by experts of pronunciation.
 Some of the songs referenced by Shakespeare were written many years before his lifetime, and during an incredibly important period in the history of the English language called the Great Vowel Shift (ca. 1350-1600).
 Old ways of pronunciation were constantly giving way to the new and we can witness this in the poetry of the era.
 Changes to the English language have continued to take place even to the present day, detaching us by quite a lot of static, from the pronunciation of any given historical period.
 Almost every word that Shakespeare ever wrote was intended to be spoken or sung aloud.
-OP lends insight into the language and sound Shakespeare would have had in mind while writing his greatest works.
+OP lends insight into the language and sound Shakespeare had in mind while writing his greatest works.